 - Invite them to join you

 I’ve always been a fan of newsletters as a way to build a practice.
-My practice thrives on my weekly newsletter.
+My practice thrives on my fortnightly newsletter.
 If you’ve not seen it, feel free to join on my website.
-Last January I asked my friend who helps me with my tech work to add a pop up button for my newsletter sign up.
+A couple of years ago I added a pop up button for my newsletter sign up.
 I had resisted it for years, but I finally caved in.
 I now have a few people sign up each week.
 Not all of them become clients, but some of them do, and they tell me that the newsletter was one of the things that helped them decide to come and see me.

 Building positive change

 The tips I’ve shared here are not the only things I’ve learned in the process of building a successful practice.